If you have been an insurance sales producer longer than 10 minutes, you know all about risk.

 In no other profession do you have full control of your destiny.
 No, you can’t control every outcome, but you can control your attitude, work ethic, and daily actions.

 The best example I can give is the movie, “The Pursuit of Happyness.”
 If you haven’t yet watched this movie, put it on your must-watch list.
 If you have already watched it, watch it again.
-Here is one of my favorite clips.

 This is a story of one man who faced overwhelming odds and true financial hardship only to overcome these odds and achieve success.
 Not because he was the smartest or had the best products and services, but because he believed and he persisted.